lenarddome/lenarddome.github.io/_software/psp.markdown

 I am also not sure why burn-in is necessary for parameter space partitioning.
 It seems counter-intuitive to discard areas you explored in the parameter space if you'd like to explore said parameter space.
+Here we have no target to reach other than to fill in the whole space - unlike scenarios where you want to optimize some point estimate like the mean of a distribution

 One problem we might encounter is that *regions further away from our starting jumping distribution will be under-sampled*.
 This could be avoided by increasing the number